ysmohan/Matlab-Respitch/README.md

 <h2 id="MatnVec"> Matrices and Vectors</h2>

-A matrix is the basic data structure in MATLAB.
-It has horizontal rows and vertical columns just like a spreadsheet.
+Matrices are the basic data structure in MATLAB.
+A matrix is a rectangular table of numbers.
+Any rectangular table of numbers can be thought of as a matrix;
+one example is a spreadsheet of numerical data.

+The reason matrices are so important is because they can be used to encode information about a lot of different types of mathematical objects.
+There are also rules which let us combine matrices together, called matrix operations.
+Matrix operations are analogous to arithmetic between numbers, and are even still called addition and multiplication.

 A matrix that has only one column or only one row is called a vector.
 In this sub-section, we are going to do some basic matrix and vector operations.

 ![](RowsandColumns.PNG)